Moonlet/ZIP/zips/zip-6.md

 The server tries to enable all the APIs which are applicable to testing a transaction.
 However, it does not form an actual blockchain; it just simulates it.

-It is a conscious decsion here to not enable block related APIs as those have no meaning in a single node simulation enviornment.
-Since no block is being generated, APIs like `GetTxBlock` or `GetNumTxnsTxEpoch` do not make sense.
+It is a conscious decsion here to not enable block related APIs as no blocks are being generated nor being stored, since it is a single node enviornment.
+Hence, APIs like `GetTxBlock` or `GetNumTxnsTxEpoch` do not make sense.
+Since blocknumber is an important parameter in testing, APIs to change and query it have been provided.

 To test a transaction, however, two approaches emerged.